 When I have to present information at a meeting… I feel overwhelmed.
 I don't like it when everyone is looking at me.
-So, I will make sure my facts are clear and organized and prepare a graphic or two to emphasize my point.
+So, I will ensure my facts are clear and organized and prepare a graphic or two to emphasize my point.

 When there are too many calls in queue… I feel anxious and the overwhelming need to rush through my calls as quickly as possible (which is not good for anyone).
-So, I will pay less attention to the number of calls in queue and focus on helping the customer I am speaking with at the moment.
+So, I will pay less attention to the number of calls in queue and focus on helping the customer I am speaking with.

-Remember, in small doses, pressure or stress in the workplace can be beneficial.
+Remember, pressure or stress in the workplace can be beneficial in small doses.
 It can help motivate you to reach your goals and accomplish tasks more efficiently.
 It has also been known to boost memory.
 As a coach, it is your responsibility to not only identify and manage your own levels of stress but also help your team members do the same.

 For access to this course in an e-learning format for your agents and coaches/team leads, get in touch!

-Sharon Oatway is a Customer Service, Sales, and Marketing professional with more than three decades of hands-on experience elevating the overall customer experience along with multi-channel contact center performance.
+Sharon Oatway is a Customer Service, Sales, and Marketing professional with more than three decades of hands-on experience elevating the overall customer experience and multi-channel contact center performance.
 As President + Chief Experience Officer of VereQuest, Sharon and her team have listened to/read, analyzed, and provided coaching for several million customer interactions for some of North America’s leading brands and contact centers.
-As a result, Sharon is a recognized thought-leader in what it takes to deliver superior customer experiences and sustain great customer relationships.
+As a result, Sharon is a recognized thought leader in what it takes to deliver superior customer experiences and sustain great customer relationships.